scilus/disconets_flow/README.md

-# Disconects_flow
+# Disconets_flow

-Disconects_flow allows you to analyse the impact of a cavity on structural connectivity matrices.
+Disconets_flow allows you to analyse the impact of a cavity on structural connectivity matrices.

 Yeo atlas used in the paper [link](https://box.criugm.qc.ca/f/65e07378c3374453ae9c/?dl=1)